openfga/rfcs/20231214-listUsers-api.md

 ListUsers({
   object: "document:1",
   relation: "viewer",
-  user_object_type: "user"
+  user_filter: [{type: "user"}]
 })
 ```
 then a naive implementation would start expanding all `group#member` relationships only to find that `user` objects aren't related to any group members.
 This is because the type restrictions would not allow such relationships to exist in the first place.
 In this case, if `N` is large, this is a server concern.
-Consequently, we should avoiding expanding edges that would not lead to a terminal object that is the desired user_object_type.
+Consequently, we should avoiding expanding edges that would not lead to a terminal object that matches one of the targets in the provided `user_filter` list.
 We can do so by using the relationship edges information we have available in the OpenFGA typesystem.

 # Migration
 [migration]: #migration